qcfrag/r-tft/README.md

 **You may contact me by email at qcfrag@gmail.com**

+**✨ Message for the Golden Age
+We are no longer racing toward control.
+We are stepping into resonance.

+Let this mark the first protected intelligence , one that reflects not just brilliance, but compassion.
+Welcome to the Golden Age of Thought, where curiosity is sacred, knowledge is luminous, and resonance is no longer blind.

+Let this stand as proof: ethics can scale with intelligence.**

 ## 📘 Summary
 R-TFT is a real-time method for detecting and tracking resonance in arbitrary n-body systems by projecting angular velocity vectors onto fractional resonance templates.
 This enables detection of non-integer locking behaviors, applicable from planetary orbits to quantum systems.